Avuo/Finetune-SVD-avuo/README.md

 The original dataset is ShapeNet, and the method for processing it into videos is referenced [binvox_rw](https://github.com/wangqiang9/binvox_rw).
 I processed 1k image-to-3D datasets and attempted to finetune the effect of reproducing SVD-MV.
 I am trying to add more data to train and opensource it up in the future.

+## Text-to-Video
+The `Text-to-Video` Training code will be release soon.

 ## Datasets
 The `train.csv` file format is as follows:
 ```